benidevo/weather-forcast-system/README.md

 ## Architecture

-The Weather Forecast System consists of 2 services:
+The Weather Forecast System consists of 3 services:

 - **Weather Service**: Core service for retrieving and processing weather data
 - **Auth Service**: Handles authentication and authorization
+- **Gateway Service**: Acts as an API gateway and entry point for clients

 ## Technology Stack